-The most effective way you’ve coped is solitude- often immersing yourself with a special interest or hobby.
+The most effective way you’ve coped is solitude- often immersing yourself with your passion.
 However, being alone all the time isn’t the way you’d like to live the rest of your life, and you hope to find a way to find acceptance with others.

 The good news: you can build on your strengths as someone with Asperger’s Syndrome.

 There are many qualities you already possess that have gotten you through life so far.
 The ways of adjusting and coping with being neurodiverse you’ve developed already are not wrong.
 You are not defective, stupid, or insane.
 Maybe you indeed have a superior intellect, learning ability, or expertise with a topic.
 It’s possible that you are a loyal friend, have a strong sense of social justice, and/or are extremely creative.
 Taking what strengths you already have and building on your innate wisdom is an efficient way to grow.

 Therapy can fit your way of understanding.